Rush Limbaugh emitting vocal vibrations, rhetoric, and resonance.

 They're addicted to the money that's being pumped into the Social Security and Medicare systems.

-Uh because when when these individuals are uh ferried across the border, they're supplied with uh fake documentation that's either uh totally bogus or it's stolen information, uh particularly social security cards.
+Because when these individuals are ferried across the border, they're supplied with fake documentation that's either totally bogus or it's stolen information, particularly Social Security cards.

-Uh they go to a place of employment, the uh employer gives them a little nod and a wink, he sees the card, fills out a W4, employs them for their low wages, uh pays Social Security taxes, Medicare taxes.
+Sees the card, fills out a W-4, employs them for their low wages, pays Social Security taxes, Medicare taxes.

-The government is fully aware that this number is either bogus or a duplicate, and they know they're not gonna have to pay out on it.
+The government is fully aware that this number is either bogus or a duplicate, and they know they're not going to have to pay out on it.

-I know that that some people think uh that this is simply a hidden way that politicians can avoid dealing with the crunch coming in Social Security and Medicare by importing all these illegals, getting them numbers, have them sign up and pay social security taxes.
+I know that some people think that this is simply a hidden way that politicians can avoid dealing with the crunch coming in Social Security and Medicare by importing all these illegals, getting them numbers, have them sign up, pay Social Security taxes.

-What what people forget about that is that they will be paid out too.
+What people forget about that is that they will be paid out too.

 We have a social safety.